django-cms/djangocms-frontend/README.rst

 ============

 - Support of `Bootstrap 5 <https://getbootstrap.com>`_, django CMS 3.8+
-  and the new upcoming major django CMS 4.
+  and the new major django CMS 4.

 - **Separation of plugins from css framework**, i.e. no need to rebuild you site's plugin tree if css framework is changed in the